-Pin Name I/Os Pin Description QVLDA[1:0], QVLDB[1:0] Output Output Data Valid Indicator .
+Pin Name I/Os Pin Description RWA#, RWB# Input Synchronous Read/Write Input.
+RWA# input is sampled on the rising edge of the CK clock, while RWB# is sampled on the falling edge of the CK clock.
+The RWA# input is used in conjunction with the LDA# input to select a Read or Write Operation.
+Similarly, the RWB# input is used in conjunction with the LDB# input to select a read or write operation.
+QVLDA[1:0], QVLDB[1:0] Output Output Data Valid Indicator.
 The QVLD pin indicates valid output data.
 QVLD is edge aligned with QKx and QKx#.
 ZQ/ZT Input Output Impedance Matching Input.
 This input is used to tune the device outputs to the system data bus impedance.
 CFG# Input Configuration bit.
 This pin is used to configure different mode registers.
 RST# Input Active Low Asynchronous RST.
-This pin is active when RST# is LOW, and inactive when RST# is HIGH.RST# pin has an internal pull down resistor.
+This pin is active when RST# is LOW and inactive when RST# is HIGH.
+The RST# pin has an internal pull down resistor.
 LBK0#, LBK1# Input Loopback mode for control and address/command/clock deskewing.
-TMS Input Test Mode Select Input pin for JTAG.
+TMS Input Test Mode Select Input pin for JTAG .
 This pin may be left unconnected if the JTAG function is not used in the circuit.
 TDI Input Test Data Input pin for JTAG .
-This pin may be left unconnected if the JTAG function is not used in the circuit. ТСК Input Test Clock Input pin for JTAG.
+This pin may be left unconnected if the JTAG function is not used in the circuit.
+TCK Input Test Clock Input pin for JTAG.
 This pin must be tied to VSS if the JTAG function is not used in the circuit.
-TDO Output Test Data Output pin for JTAG.
+TDO Output Test Data Output pin for JTAG .
 This pin may be left unconnected if the JTAG function is not used in the circuit.
 TRST# Input Test Reset Input pin for JTAG .
 This pin must be tied to VDD if the JTAG function is not used in the system.
 TRST# input is applicable only in JTAG mode.
 DNU N/A Do Not Use.
 Do Not Use pins.
-VREF Reference Reference Voltage Input .
+VREF Reference Reference Voltage Input.
 Static input used to set the reference level for inputs, outputs, and AC measurement points.
 VDD Power Power Supply Inputs to the Core of the Device.
 VDDQ Power Power Supply Inputs for the Outputs of the Device.
 VSS Ground Ground for the Device.